martingadea/codebase-jkonet-star/docs/pages/guide.rst

 For more information on the ``data_generator.py`` script, see the :mod:`data_generator` module.

 The script saves the generated data in the ``data/`` directory by default.
 The directory name containing the generated data includes the potential, internal, interaction, and the other parameters.
-In the following, let ``dataset_name`` be the name of the directory containing the generated data.
+The name of the folder is the ``dataset`` parameter to use in the following.

 Training JKOnet\* 🚀